Azure/Spark-Operationalization-On-Azure/README.md

 By this step you will have a provisioned an HDInsight Cluster for your web service deployment.

 Follow the below instructions to deploy your batch web service.

 Click on the link https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fazuremlbatchtest.blob.core.windows.net%2Ftemplates%2FinstallTemplate.json and provide the Resource Group and name of the HDInsight Cluster.
-Click purchase.
+Leave the node size and count fields as is.
+Accept the license terms and click purchase.
 This template installs amlBatch app on your HDInsight Cluster.
-Leave the node size and count fields as is.

 #### On Your HDInsight Cluster

 Your HDInsight cluster already comes with a Food Inspections Jupyter Notebook Sample in the location HdiSamples/HdiSamples/FoodInspectionData.

 Open the notebook and execute all the cells in this Notebook till you reach the model creation cell.
 The title above this cell is ‘Create a logistic regression model from the input dataframe’
 Add the below line at the end of this cell to save your model. model.write().overwrite().save('wasb:///HdiSamples/HdiSamples/FoodInspectionDataModel/')